Leonardo-Boss/suckless-site/st.suckless.org/index.md

 ### 1. *random program* complains that st is unknown/not recognised/unsupported/whatever!
 It means that st doesn't have any terminfo entry on your system.
 Chances are you did not `make install`.
-If you just want to test it without installing it, you can manualy run `tic st.info` in st dir.
-It will compile st.info into a fully working local terminfo description in `~/.terminfo`.
+If you just want to test it without installing it, you can manualy run `tic -s st.info` in st dir.
+It will compile st.info into a fully working local terminfo description.
 You can delete it when you're done.

 ### 2. Nothing works, and nothing is said about an unknown terminal!
 * Some programs just assume they're running in xterm i.e. they don't rely on terminfo.
 What you see is the current state of the "xterm compliance".